Analytical Platform Evaluation

 - Can do rapid iterations through the analytics model

 - Run advanced analytics such as predictive analytics and/or prescriptive analytics & text analytics

 - Features such as in-memory capability with in-database analytics truly deliver on the promise of real-time analytical needs where time is the currency.

-A key feature of these systems is to store data in columnar fashion which aids greatly in retrieval/query and storing data as such can allow leveraging various compression techniques to be able to reduce disk and network I/O. These systems, like Hadoop, are also built for high availability and disaster recovery.
+A key feature of these systems is to store data in a columnar fashion which aids greatly in retrieval/query and storing data as such can allow leveraging various compression techniques to be able to reduce disk and network I/O. These systems, like Hadoop, are also built for high availability and disaster recovery.

-Our evaluation yielded an interesting outcome – the fact that Hadoop is a great MPP system built in the modern distributed computing era, but can’t address all requirements of the new age analytics.
-Thus systems like Actian Matrix or SAP HANA have their own place and are indispensable for businesses of our time that wish to benefit greatly by being analytics driven organizations.
+Our evaluation yielded an interesting outcome – the fact that Hadoop is a great MPP system built in the modern distributed computing era, but can’t address all requirements of the new-age analytics.
+Thus systems like Actian Matrix or SAP HANA have their own place and are indispensable for businesses of our time that wish to benefit greatly by being analytics-driven organizations.
 So both of these are required — Hadoop as well as Matrix/HANA.
 What that necessitates is that there should be a mechanism where both these systems have the ability to interact seamlessly otherwise they could end up being silos causing great pains.
-That is, these both systems should integrate so well that it should seem they are one single system.
+That is, both systems should integrate so well that it should seem they are one single system.

-Having personally worked on Actian Matrix and seen its integration not only with Hadoop, but also other external systems, it was our final choice!
+Having personally worked on Actian Matrix and seen its integration not only with Hadoop but also other external systems, it was our final choice!

 An Engine That Drives Customer Intelligence

 Oyster is not just a customer data platform (CDP).
 It is the world’s first customer insights platform (CIP).
 Why?
 At its core is your customer.
 Oyster is a “data unifying software.”